ddnexus/elastics-doc/source/doc/7-Tutorials/3-Quick-Start-Advanced.md

 We can do so in 2 ways: one is adding the search template right in the model, and the other is adding a Template Source file and loading it into the model.
 The first way is probably simpler to understand so we will use that one in this tutorial, but if we need a few templates, and/or if the templates are complex, using a Template Source is a lot cleaner. (refers to the doc in Templating

-(Tiago: adapt the following code to our example )
+(Edit-note: adapt the following code to our example )

     flex.define_search :a_named_template, <<-yaml
       query: